-Most folks think it’s the millions of dollars in campaign contributions they dole out every year that ensures Big Sugar calls all the shots.
-But there is a lot more to sugar's game.
+Most folks think it’s the tens of millions of dollars in campaign contributions Big Sugar doles out every year that ensures they call all the shots.
+It helps, for sure.
+But there is a lot more to sugar’s game.
 One of their tactics to keep pollution and harmful practices unregulated to any practical extent is to “capture” the regulators.

 They do this by getting real cozy and friendly with those charged with regulating their activities, and then, eventually, they offer them a job.
 The regulators go to work for the very industry they were supposed to be regulating.

 The concept of Regulatory Capture is easy to understand once you know what to look for and can be dangerous to the public when executed.